 Analytical tasks are allocated more effectively, increasing efficiency while improving decision-making performance.

-I believe Ox Intel’s technology represents a true game changer in intelligence, recognising the opportunity costs in failing to collect essential data that will optimise human judgements.
+I believe Ox Intel’s technology represents a true game changer in intelligence, recognising the opportunity costs in failing to collect essential data that will optimise human judgments.
 Not only does Ox have the potential to solve existing problems, it will reinforce analytical rigour, streamline the evaluation of intelligence, and inform future priorities.
-I hope to see usage of Ox expanded across Five Eyes, strengthening intelligence sharing with our allies.

 Gp Capt., Station Commander, Royal Air Force Leeming